-• Causal inference.
-Causal inference is challenging due to the uncertainty and complexity of causal relationships among variables in observational studies [14, 25].
+Causal inference is challenging due to the uncertainty and complexity of causal relationships among variables in observational studies.
 The choice of analytical approaches may also impact study conclusions.
 To avoid result-driven bias, the study should pre-define the primary statistical hypothesis, analysis datasets, analytical methods and corresponding assumptions (including both causal and statistical assumptions) during the design stage.
 To ensure accuracy and robustness of the study results, the study should consider methods to identify and control potential biases such as confounding bias, selection bias, and information bias, and specify the missing data handling strategy and any associated assumptions.
-In addition, the study should fully consider plans and strategies for sensitivity analyses and quantitative bias analyses to assess the impact of assumptions and potential biases).
+In addition, the study should fully consider plans and strategies for sensitivity analyses and quantitative bias analyses to assess the impact of assumptions and potential biases (e.g., violation of model assumptions, various possible sources of biases).